 We certainly are.

-What other initiatives do you take part in?
+What other initiatives are you involved in?

-As well as the textile partnership, we are also a member of the Business Social Compliance Initiative (BSCI).
+As well as the textile partnership, as an Otto Group company we’ve also been a member of the “Sustainable Apparel Coalition” (SAC) since August 2018.

-The aim of the BSCI is the permanent improvement of working conditions at our suppliers.
+The aim of amfori BSCI is the permanent improvement of working conditions at our suppliers.
 The initiative was founded in 2004 by the Otto Group.
-More than 1500 companies now subscribe to BSCI, all with one common goal: to improve social standards along the entirety of the value-added chain.
+More than 1500 companies now subscribe to amfori BSCI, all with one common goal: to improve social standards along the entirety of the value-added chain.
 This includes providing safe, healthy working conditions with regular working hours, fair wages, the right to form unions, the freedom of organisation and to set tariffs, and the elimination of child and forced labour.
 Independent audits are carried out in our supplier companies to ensure these principles are upheld.

-Alongside other international organisations, the Otto Group also signed the Bangladesh Accord on Fire & Building Safety in 2013.
+Alongside other international organisations, the Otto Group also signed the “Bangladesh Accord on Fire & Building Safety” in 2013.
 The accord’s goal is to ensure employees have access to safe, healthy working conditions.
-In June 2017, the Otto Group signed the new Accord 2.0 and continues to assume responsibility for workers employed in Bangladeshi factories who produce goods for the Otto Group.
+Although initially only designed to run for five years, in 2017 the Otto Group signed a transition accord which extends the original agreement.